yawboakye/boakye.yiadom.org/content/go/monit.md

 It's a good feeling of liberation when you know your application will be restarted no matter how many times it goes down, and without manual intervention.
-Well, as long as monit itself stays alive.
+Well, as long as Monit itself stays alive.
 As such I still check in once in a while
-(less frequently), to see how both Monit and my application are doing, and usually I see statistics like this
+(but less frequently), to see how both Monit and my application are doing, and usually I see statistics like this